kenshoo/react-multi-select/README.md

 **[react-multi-select demo](https://kenshoo.github.io/react-multi-select)**

-Multi select is a straight forward component that helps a user select multiple items in a clear and filterable way.
+Multi select is a straight forward component that helps a user select multiple items in a clear and filterable way.<br />
+It also supports copy of selection titles to the buffer out of the box.

 <p align="center">
     <img src="preview.gif?raw=true" width="600" />